-Ibidem, p 8.

-&lt;sup>84 Capdevila and Callaghan, 2008, p 12.
+83 Ibidem, p.
+8. 84 Capdevila & Callaghan, 2008, p.
+12.

-Wodak, 2001.
+85 Wodak, 2001.

-other scholars studying issues surrounding racism in public discourses.
-Whilst originally, this approach was used to analyse the discursive construction of an anti-Semitic stereotypical image during the 1986 Austrian presidential campaign of Kurt Waldheim, it was then applied to other specific political phenomena, like the 'marketing' strategy of the Flemish extreme-right party Vlaams Blok.
-This framework of analysis emphasises the necessity to contextualise discourses and 'attempts to integrate a large quantity of available knowledge about the historical sources and the background of the social and political field in which discursive "events" are embedded'.
+campaign of Kurt Waldheim86, it was then applied to other specific political phenomena, like the "marketing" strategy of the Flemish extreme-right party Vlaams Blok87.
+This framework of analysis emphasises the necessity to contextualise discourses and "attempts to integrate a large quantity of available knowledge about the historical sources and the background of the social and political field in which discursive 'events' are embedded88."
 While contextualisation is a chief part on this type of CDA, it also focuses on three interrelated dimensions of discourse: first, the semantic elements used - which corresponds to the content of the discourse -, second, the discursive strategies adopted to achieve determined aims, and third, the linguistic means employed - such as the lexical field.

-2. Critically analysing discourses on terrorism
+2. Critically Analysing Discourses on Terrorism